-“Is the baby dragon’s and their companion safe?”
+“Are the baby dragons and their companion safe?”
 Agnis asked Garrett.

 Garrett and hundreds of Lunar Rabbits stood on the edge with her bearing arms.
 They looked like warriors ready to slaughter at any moment now.

-“They are being protected at the heart, my lady.”
-Garrett spoke.
+“They are being protected at heart, my lady,” Garrett spoke.
 “It would be impossible to get to them.”
-With an evil smile, he gave her a reassuring look.
+Then, with an evil smile, he gave her a reassuring look.

 “How many do we have ready to fight?”

 “189 Lunar Rabbits, 259 young dragons and their companion, 743 cat people, and 590 residents.
-We can not count too much on the Leprechauns, they do not specialize in fighting.
-Though we have another thousand of our residents and dragons deep underground being kept safe.”
+We can not count too much on the Leprechauns; they do not specialize in fighting.
+We have another thousand of our residents and dragons deep underground.”

 “I understand.
 It’s more than I thought.
 It will do for now.”